 EYE LUBRICATION (e.g. tears, gels, etc):

 This is a fundamental (and obvious) part of overnight protection: applying a lubricant – artificial tear, teargel, gel, or ointment.
 However, at night lubrication has its limits as well as its pitfalls.
 Conventional wisdom has it that viscous (thick) products such as gels or ointments should be used at night.
-Please understand we’re not doctors and can’t speak authoritatively.
-Nevertheless, we don’t think this is right.
+Please understand you need to speak to your NYC optometrist and not rely on what is written here.
 We’ve had so very many reports over the years from patients getting progressively worse using a greasy ointment every night that we feel a lot of concern over long-term use of ointments for night protection.
 [Please note, if your doctor has prescribed ointment please DO NOT discontinue it without their permission and an agreed upon alternative strategy.]
 We humbly submit the idea that using artificial tears or non greasy gels plus stepping up other forms of protection (see below) may be a better and safer route.
 In addition, there are many patients for whom no lubricant however viscous will get them through a night anyway.
 So, read on:

 PHYSICAL PROTECTION (e.g. Tranquileyes, sleep masks, or taping):